12 Campfire Safety Tips

 8. Start your fire with small pieces of dry wood.
-Once you have a strong fire going, add larger dry pieces of wood to keep it burning.
-However, keep the fire to a manageable size.
+Once you have a strong fire going, add larger dry pieces of wood to keep it burning, while keeping the fire to a manageable size.

 9. Never leave a campfire unattended.

-10. Only burn wood, dry leaves, grass or dry needles in the fire.
+10. Only burn wood, dry leaves, grass, or dry needles in the fire.
 Do not throw the following into the campfire: aerosol cans, pressurized containers, glass, or aluminum cans.
-Glass does not melt in a fire, but can shatter when at a high heat for a long period of time.
-Aluminum cans only break down to smaller pieces and the aluminum dust can be harmful to the lungs.
+Glass does not melt in a fire but can shatter when at high heat for a long period of time.
+Aluminum cans only break down into smaller pieces and the aluminum dust can be harmful to the lungs.
 Pressurized containers and aerosol cans can explode causing damaging debris and chemicals to be released.

 12. Do not bury the fire in the fire pit.
 The embers could continue to smolder and could catch roots of trees on fire that could then move to the surface starting a wildfire.

 Of course, our final tip is to enjoy yourself.
 Campfires are an excellent way to bring people together, cook food, and stay warm.
 So, have fun!